fraser-lab/fraser-lab.github.io/_reviews/_template.md

 zenodo:
 - code : 8675309
 citation: "**Bragg W**, **Fraser JS**. *Biopysical Journal*.
 2021. (use this field if piece is hosted by a journal)"
-authors: "**Fraser JS** (use this field if self-publishing)"
+authors: "Fraser JS (use this field if self-publishing; don't bother bolding authors here)"
 abstract: "Nigel knows most things, but not quite everything.
 We present a proof by contradiction to demonstrate this point."
 image: "/static/img/pub/cartoon_drawing.jpg"
 article:
-- pmid: 33460600
-- title: "An explanation of all things ever."
+- title: "An explanation of all things ever. (this should probably be first)"
 - citation: "Moriarty NW. *Computational Crystallography Newsletter*.
 2021."
+- pmid: 33460600
 ---